 - An individual currently receiving disability benefits through the Social Security Administration

-The main purpose of Medigap is to supplement the coverage lacking from Medicare.
-As of now, Medicare Part A and Part B already provide standard coverage to its enrollees.
-It also gives them the option of obtaining Part D prescription coverage through a private insurer.
+The main purpose of Medigap is to supplement the coverage lacking in Medicare.
+Currently, Medicare Part A and Part B already provide standard coverage to its enrollees.
+It also allows them to obtain Part D prescription coverage through a private insurer.

 In addition, individuals are also presented with the choice of obtaining a Part A and Part B bundle through Part C (otherwise known as Medicare Advantage).
-In the event that you purchased a Medicare Advantage plan, you would no longer require a Medigap plan.
-In fact, in most areas, it’s not legal to sell someone both Medicare Advantage and Medigap insurance, because the coverages basically overlap.
+You would no longer require a Medigap plan if you purchased a Medicare Advantage plan.
+In fact, in most areas, it’s not legal to sell someone Medicare Advantage and Medigap insurance because the coverages overlap.

-With this in mind, we would suggest that you purchase a supplemental insurance plan only if you want Original Medicare benefits alongside those of Part D.
+With this in mind, we suggest you purchase a supplemental insurance plan only if you want Original Medicare benefits alongside those of Part D.

 What is Original Medicare?

 Original Medicare is a federally subsidized program managed by the government with the purpose of granting health insurance coverage to those that are eligible.
-In order to be eligible for Medicare, you must be:
+To be eligible for Medicare, you must be:

 - 65 years and older, or

-- An individual diagnosed with End-Stage Renal Cancer (ESRC), or
+- An individual diagnosed with End-Stage Renal Disease (ESRD), or

 - Disabled

-Once becoming eligible for the program, you will be able to enroll and gain access to the services of both Medicare Part A and Part B. Both of these parts encompass the different health care services provided to enrollees with the goal of ensuring basic coverage.
+Once becoming eligible for the program, you will be able to enroll and gain access to the services of both Medicare Part A and Part B. Both of these parts encompass the different healthcare services provided to enrollees to ensure basic coverage.

 Medicare Part A